nightscout/fda-presubmission/_sources/02-proposed-use.txt

 When Nightscout is in use, the community recommends that users maintain their normal therapy.
 Nightscout should not alter therapy plans or decisions.
-Many of the community members recommend falling back to baby monitors, phone, sms, smbg finger-sticks, and physically checking the Dexcom receiver as tools to augment therapy, even while Nightscout is in use.
+Many of the community members recommend falling back to baby monitors, phone, SMS text message, self monitored finger-sticks, and physically checking the Dexcom receiver as tools to augment therapy, even while Nightscout is in use.
 The guiding philosophy behind this advice is that technology is a tool for managing therapy; that people administer therapy, not technology.
-Nightscout is another tool using commonly available technology, like baby-monitors, to bring diabetes therapy, specifically communicating current satus of therapy, more in line with the way the users of these tools feel is acceptable.
+Nightscout is another tool using commonly available technology, like baby-monitors, to bring diabetes therapy, specifically communicating current status of therapy, more in line with the way the users of these tools feel is acceptable.

 Uses of Nightscout